 Serve it with some plain grilled chicken, fish, or tofu.

-This salad becomes the ideal Thanksgiving side dish along with Turkey.
+This salad makes an ideal Thanksgiving side dish alongside the Turkey.

 Gluten free pumpkin salad garnished with pomegranate and walnuts